Introduction to Jira Issue

 After clicking on the create button, we get the following screen for reference.
 See the below screenshot as follows:

-In this screen, we need to select the issue type, summa and if we want to add a component, then select the component.
-After filling out the above form, we successfully created the issue, as shown in the following screenshot.
+In this screen, we need to select the issue type, summa, and if we want to add a component, then select the component.
+We successfully created the issue after filling out the above form, as shown in the following screenshot.

-Here we have one more optional task that is to create a sub-issue as follows:
+Here we have one more optional task, which is to create a sub-issue as follows:

 Jira provides the functionality to rank the issues as per priority.

-- Flag as an Issue: This is also an optional issue type; the main advantage of a flag is to make better communication between the team and provide support to the team member to work in collaboration.
+- Flag as an Issue: This is also an optional issue type; a flag’s main advantage is to communicate better between the team and provide support to the team member to work in collaboration.

 - Transition Issues: Changing issues shows progress across your work process.
 To change the subject starting with one section and then onto the next, drag an issue and spot it in its new segment.